odamex/odamex/client/vwii/README.md

 Informations required for Odamex on Nintendo Wii.

 ## Known Bugs :
-- Inputs in the menu are currently missing
+- Inputs in the menu are currently missing with a joystick.
-- Some wads (such as DUEL2020OA.wad) crash on startup
+- Due to a recent update, You cannot write anything in the console.
-- Switches disappear once pressed
+- Some wads (such as DUEL2020OA.wad) may crash on startup.
-- Multiplayer can still be laggy at times.
+- Switches disappear once pressed due to recent updates.

 ## Requirements to compile Odamex-Wii:
 - The latest release of **DevKitPro** with the *wii-development* option ticked.